How to Use B2B SEO for Lead Generation (8 Tips to Increase Conversions)

 Other factors that make the B2B and B2C sales funnel different are:

-Lastly, another huge difference there is between B2B and B2C’s sales funnels are the end.
+Lastly, another huge difference there is between B2B and B2C’s sales funnels is the end.
 Sometimes for B2C once the customer makes the purchase, that’s it.
 Mission accomplished.

 Although it might sound complex and scary, the B2B sales funnel is nothing else but a bigger opportunity for your SEO strategy.
 Now we’ll see why that’s the case.